Connect with us

 However, unlike couplings that cannot be removed after fitting, unions are easily removable when the need arises – making them ideal for planned future replacement.

-A union is usually made up of three parts: male end, female end, and a nut that is used to join the male and female ends.
+A union is usually made up of three parts: a male end, a female end, and a nut that is used to join the male and female ends.

 7. Cross type fittings

-Cross type fittings generate more amount of stress on pipe as the temperature changes since they are positioned at the center of four connection points.
+Cross-type fittings generate more amount of stress on the pipe as the temperature changes since they are positioned at the center of four connection points.

 8. Mechanical sleeve